RudolfStarosta/RudolfStarosta/README.md

 - 👀 I’m interested in christianity, human rights, peace
 - 🌱 I’m currently learning TypeScript, AWS
 - 💞️ I’m looking to collaborate on creating a better world
-- 📫 How to reach me ...
+- 📫 How to reach me: http://www.harpersgartenpflege.de

 <!---
 RudolfStarosta/RudolfStarosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.